binduramella/binduramella/README.md

 ## 👨🏻‍💻 About Me

 🎓 Pursuing Bachelor's in Information Technology.
-💻 Passionate about Java, Python, and Data Science.
+💻 Passionate about Data Science, AI, Machine Learning, Python, and SQL.
-🌱 Currently enhancing skills in Data Analytics and Machine Learning.
+🌱 Currently enhancing skills in Data Scientist and Machine Learning.
-📈 Interested in Data Analytics and Visualization projects, turning data into captivating insights and impactful visuals.
+📈 Leveraging data science to craft insightful visualizations that transform complex datasets into actionable intelligence.
 ---

 ## 🛠 Tech Stack